malminhas/orgcharts/README.md

 Note the following:
 * Managers have a thick black border around their box.
 * Employees who are leaving are in orange
+* Employees who are yet to be hired are in red
-* Employees who are yet to join are in teal
+* Employees who are hired but yet to join are in teal
 * Employees who are moving to another team are in light green
 * Contractors are in grey
 * All other employees are in dark green